h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 By default, the following output displays:

--  Model parameters (hidden)
+-  **Model parameters** (hidden)
--  A graph of the scoring history (number of trees vs. training AUUC)
+-  A **graph of the scoring history** (number of trees vs. training AUUC)
--  A graph of the AUUC curve (Number of observation vs. Uplift)
+-  A **graph of the AUUC curve** (Number of observations vs. Uplift)
--  Output (model category, validation metrics)
+-  **Output** (model category, validation metrics)
--  Model summary (number of trees, min. depth, max. depth, mean depth, min. leaves, max. leaves, mean leaves)
+-  **Model summary** (number of trees, min. depth, max. depth, mean depth, min. leaves, max. leaves, mean leaves)
--  Scoring history in tabular format
+-  **Scoring history** in tabular format
--  Training metrics (model name, checksum name, frame name, frame checksum name, description, model category, duration in ms, scoring time, predictions, AUUC, all AUUC types table, Thresholds and metric scores, table)
+-  **Training metrics** (model name, checksum name, frame name, frame checksum name, description, model category, duration in ms, scoring time, predictions, AUUC, all AUUC types table, Thresholds and metric scores, table)
--  Validation metrics (model name, checksum name, frame name, frame checksum name, description, model category, duration in ms, scoring time, predictions, AUUC, all AUUC types table, Thresholds and metric scores table)
+-  **Validation metrics** (model name, checksum name, frame name, frame checksum name, description, model category, duration in ms, scoring time, predictions, AUUC, all AUUC types table, Thresholds and metric scores table)
--  Default AUUC metric calculated based on ``auuc_type`` parameter
+-  **Default AUUC metric** calculated based on ``auuc_type`` parameter
--  AUUC table which contains all computed AUUC types (qini, lift, gain)
+-  **AUUC table** which contains all computed AUUC types (qini, lift, gain)
--  Thresholds and metric scores table which contains thresholds of predictions, cumulative number of observations for each bin and cumulative uplift values for all metric (qini, lift, gain).
+-  **Thresholds and metric scores table** which contains thresholds of predictions, cumulative number of observations for each bin and cumulative uplift values for all metrics (qini, lift, gain).
--  Uplift Curve plot for given metric type (qini, lift, gain)
+-  **Uplift Curve plot** for given metric type (qini, lift, gain)

-Uplift Curve and Area Under Uplift curve (AUUC) calculation
+Uplift Curve and Area Under Uplift Curve (AUUC) calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To calculate AUUC for big data, the predictions are binned to histograms.
-Due to this feature the results should be different compare to exact computation.
+Due to this feature the results should be different compared to exact computation.

-To define AUUC, binned predictions are sorted from the largest to smallest value.
+To define AUUC, binned predictions are sorted from largest to smallest value.
 For every group the cumulative sum of observations statistic is calculated.
 The uplift is defined based on these statistics.

 The statistics of every group are:

 1. :math:`T` how many observations are in the treatment group (how many data rows in the bin have ``treatment_column`` label == 1)
-2. :math:`C` how many observations are in the control group (how many data rows int he bin have ``treatment_column`` label == 0)
+2. :math:`C` how many observations are in the control group (how many data rows in the bin have ``treatment_column`` label == 0)
 3. :math:`TY1` how many observations are in the treatment group and respond to the offer (how many data rows in the bin have ``treatment_column`` label == 1 and ``response_column`` label == 1)
 4. :math:`CY1` how many observations are in the control group and respond to the offer (how many data rows in the bin have ``treatment_column`` label == 0 and ``response_column`` label == 1)